 The next thing to highlight is that, as we saw in the introduction entry, the ESP8266 lacks internal Flash memory.
 The memory where we store the program is included in the module, but outside the SoC, and they communicate with each other via SPI.
-This means there are modules with different amounts of memory, and we will not be able to use the GPIO pins that communicate with the memory (we will see this next).
+This means there are modules with different amounts of memory, and we will not be able to use the GPIO pins that communicate with the memory (we’ll see this next).

 Power Supply